nitinm21/testing-computer-use/README.md

 [Anthropic Computer Use](https://github.com/anthropics/anthropic-quickstarts/blob/main/computer-use-demo/README.md) is a beta Anthropic feature which runs a Docker image with Ubuntu and controls it.
 This fork allows you to run it natively on macOS, providing direct system control through native macOS commands and utilities.

-> [!CAUTION]
-> This comes with obvious risks.
-The Anthropic agent can control everything on your Mac.
-Please be careful.
-> Anthropic's new Claude 3.5 Sonnet model refuses to do unsafe things like purchase items or download illegal content.

-## Prerequisites

-- macOS Sonoma 15.7 or later
-- Python 3.12+
-- Homebrew (for installing additional dependencies)
-- cliclick (`brew install cliclick`) - Required for mouse and keyboard control

 ## Setup Instructions

 1. Clone the repository and navigate to it: